Looking for a bankruptcy lawyer in Oklahoma City? Contact our law office for a free consultation.

 - Detail Major Financial Transactions Over the Previous Two Years

 - List All Debts, Secured and Unsecured

 - Prepared Tax Documents for Previous Two Years

 - Gather Deeds to Any Real Estate Owned

 An experienced Oklahoma City Bankruptcy Lawyer will be a huge help during this process.
 They will make sure you have all the required documents and paperwork.
 This will allow you to prevent your case from the Court in a clear and organized manner.

 Filing for Bankruptcy

 After the paperwork has been collected, it is time to file your case.
-Your attorney will file a two-page petition along with several other forms at your local bankruptcy court.
+Your bankruptcy attorney will file a two-page petition along with several other forms at your local bankruptcy court.
 The forms filed will give the Court a picture of your current financial status.
 It is imperative to be truthful on any document filed with the Court.
 If it is discovered that you have not been entirely truthful, your case could be negatively affected.

 The Hasbrook & Hasbrook Edge

-Our team of Oklahoma bankruptcy attorneys have successfully represented clients in a variety of cases.
+Our team of Oklahoma City bankruptcy attorneys has successfully represented clients in a variety of cases.
 We understand that each case is unique, and we listen carefully to learn the individual needs of each of our clients.
 A positive outcome from your bankruptcy proceeding is only part of what we seek to accomplish.
 We also want to make sure our clients are set for future success, so they can rebuild a life free from financial strain.